content-left-bg.png

 Since 2005, the Queensland Government has conducted an annual survey of Year 12 completers from state, independent and Catholic schools across Queensland.
 The survey was commissioned by the department as part of the Schools Reporting initiative and supported the Queensland Government's Education and Training Reforms for the Future (ETRF), which aimed to have every school leaver either learning or earning.

-The Early School Leavers survey was designed to closely align with the Year 12 Completers survey, and provide complementary results about the destinations of school leavers who did not complete Year 12.
+The State School Leavers survey was designed to closely align with the Year 12 Completers survey and provide complementary results about the destinations of school leavers who did not complete Year 12.
 Many items exploring main destinations, work and study choices are shared between the 2 surveys.
+From 2023, the survey has been expanded to also include senior students who left a state school to enrol in a non-state school.
+These former students are asked why they left their school.

 The surveys are carried out by Department of Education through the Queensland Government Statistician's Office (QGSO) under the authority of the Statistical Returns Act 1896 (Qld).